tjwkura5/microblog_EC2_deployment/stuff.md

 We are going to be doing something different this time for installing jenkins.
 Instead of installing jenkins manually we will be creating a script to do this for us.

 1. The first thing we want to do in our script is check if jenkins is already installed.
-We can use the dkpg command to list out all of the installed packages on our system and then pipe this over to our grep command to searches for the word "jenkins" in the list.
+We can use the dkpg command to list out all of the installed packages on our system and then pipe this over to our grep command to search for the word "jenkins" in the list.
 The -q flag makes grep run in quiet mode.

     ```
     if dpkg -l | grep -q jenkins; then